-Fully fold the booms of the machine in or out before decoupling the machine from the tractor.
+Fully fold in or out the extension arms of the machine before decoupling the machine from the tractor.

 Remember that the tractor wheel mark eradicators (optional) may penetrate loose soil, or secure the tractor wheel mark eradicators right at the top beforehand.